garethnisbet/T-BOTS/README.md

 TBot - Main code to run T-Bot

-DCMotorTest - Simple example to drive motors (used to calibrate motors)
+DCMotorTest - Simple example to drive motors using the TB6612FNG driver board (used to calibrate motors)

 BluetoothChangeName - Used to set BAUD rate, set name for T-Bot and get MAC address